Is this partner site trustworthy? Where will I get my booking confirmation? Will I get a refund if I make a cancellation?

 Otherwise, you can retrieve your booking on the airline’s website using your booking reference.
 Following that, key-in your membership or frequent flyer number into the passenger details to earn your miles.

-You may see pink “BOOK” buttons amid the green ones when you’re checking for offers on Skyscanner.
-The pink buttons indicate that you can complete your purchase with a travel provider without leaving Skyscanner.
+You may see blue “BOOK” buttons amid the green ones when you’re checking for offers on Skyscanner.
+The blue buttons indicate that you can complete your purchase with a travel provider without leaving Skyscanner.
 This offers you a more simplified booking experience with select partners, especially if you’re booking flights on your mobile phone.

 Remember that you are still booking with the airline, travel agent or travel provider.
 They will collect your payment and you will receive any confirmation email, e-ticket and vouchers directly from them.